F5Networks/f5-appsvcs-extension/docs/declarations/application-security.rst

 For more information, see |wafp| in the Schema Reference.

+For more information on BIG-IP AS3 string expansion, see |stringexpand| in the Reference Guide.

-This declaration creates the following objects on the BIG-IP
+This declaration creates the following objects on the BIG-IP:

 - Partition (tenant) named **Tenant**.
 - An Application named **Application**.